 There are a few questions you need to ask before fully knowing whether you are able to claim for tenancy deposit dispute.

 Having said this, the key factor is, if you have paid to your landlord a tenancy deposit on, or after, 6thApril 2007, and you cannot find details of it being protected, you may have a claim.

 The landlord should also have sent you a certificate to notify you that your deposit has been registered with one of these schemes.
 If you have not had this confirmation, you may be able to claim.

 Even if your deposit is/was protected, you may still be entitled to compensation.
+We may be able to help you claim on a no win no fee agreement.
 If your landlord did not protect the deposit within the allocated 30 days or failed to provide you with the required information you may be eligible to claim.